The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 To deploy the OVF and transfer data:

-- Deploy the latest vCenter Operations Manager vApp OVF file.
+- Deploy the latest vRealize Operations Manager vApp (formerly known as vCenter Operations Manager) (vApp), OVF file.
 (This is the new vApp we work with in this procedure.)

-- Power on the vCenter Operations Manager vApp (the new vApp) for the first time.
+- Power on the vRealize Operations Manager vApp (the new vApp) for the first time.

 Note: Do not perform the initial configuration of the application from the admin web interface.
 Configuration is handled later in this procedure.